uva-math/uva-math-code/documentation/reminders.md

 ### 1. GitHub sync

+*(This does not apply if you're making changes in the web editor)*

 If using a local copy of the website code, **make sure to sync before your first edit**.
 This will help avoid git conflicts.
-This does not apply if you're making changes in the web editor.
+Also remember that the website will be built and updated only upon syncing with the GitHub.

 ### 2. Internal links